-If you or your company hires a contractor or subcontractor that does not have or may not be eligible for a WCB-Alberta account, you may be responsible for paying premiums on their behalf if they are injured.
-Providing coverage not only protects the worker, it also protects your company from a potential lawsuit.
+If you or your company hires a contractor or subcontractor that does not have or may not be eligible for a WCB-Alberta account, you may be responsible for providing coverage and paying premiums on their behalf.
+Providing coverage not only protects the worker, it also protects your company from potential lawsuit.

 There are several ways to limit your liability:

-- Before a contractor or subcontractor starts, ask them to provide a clearance letter for proof of WCB-Alberta coverage for their workers or the directors/business owners.
+- Before a contractor or subcontractor starts, request a clearance letter which will confirm if they have WCB-Alberta coverage for their workers or the directors/business owners.
 A clearance letter identifies who is covered, the industry their coverage is in and if they are in good standing.
 If a contractor or subcontractor operates in an exempt industry, they are not required to carry coverage for their workers or the directors/business owners.
 Please note: you can ask the subcontractor for a clearance letter, or request it yourself through your myWCB account accessible from your desktop or through our myWCB employer mobile app.

 - You can make coverage a condition of the contract or hire contractors and subcontractors that already hold coverage.
 Always request a clearance letter at the start of the contract to ensure the right coverage is in place in the right industry.

 - Ensure the owner or director of your business has personal coverage.
 Without optional personal coverage, your business owner is not protected from lawsuit if a deemed worker, contractor or subcontractor is injured, or one of your own workers.